 And, of course, there’s the bonus mention of Piano Man sliding into my dinner description.
 The song that made Billy Joel famous.

-I’ve Just Seen a Face – On one of my daily walks as I neared the end of writing these posts, I thought about the images of the three faces on the art and realized that while I could easily connect them, a reader might not.
+I’ve Just Seen a Face – On one of my daily walks as I neared the end of writing these posts, I thought about the images of the three faces in three places and realized that while I could easily connect them, a reader might not.
 Seeing these faces, of course, led me directly to The Beatles.

 Finally, there’s Leaving on a Jet Plane, the song that’s appropriate for almost any departure, but with some individual lines in the lyrics